White Card Certification Your Key to Mining Jobs in Australia

 • Nationwide Recognition: A White Card is valid across all Australian states and territories for mining and construction-related work.

-Mining jobs in Australia offer great pay, career growth opportunities, and a variety of different job roles.
+It’s no secret mining is a huge industry in Australia, with jobs in the sector offering great pay, incredible career growth potential, and a variety of different job opportunities.

 What is a White Card?